What Makes Instant Coffee Premium?

-If you landed here, you were probably comparing and trying various types of instant coffees by now.
+If you landed here, you were probably comparing and trying various types of instant coffees.
+This is how to find the best premium instant coffee option.

-You are on the look for the best premium instant coffee out there and have no more time for trying the wrong product.
+You are on the look for the best premium instant coffee out there and have no more time for trying the wrong products.
+If this is you, read on.

-Unlike the traditional grocery store instant coffee, Waka Coffee is a premium instant coffee sold direct to consumers.
+Unlike the traditional grocery store instant coffee, Waka Coffee is a premium instant coffee sold directly to consumers online.
 We believe that in order for us to provide you the most quality instant coffee, support our social goal, and keep our products as affordable as we can, we must communicate with you directly.
-This is exactly why we are going to tell you the reasons to what makes our instant coffee so special.
+This is exactly why we are going to tell you what makes our instant coffee so special.

 The Beans: Only Arabica